310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home_p2.md

 Wow, really… Seeing a whole ‘nother side to someone is part'a what’s so greatabout sleepovers, huh… <em><th>(yawns)</th></em> ♪
 {% endbubble %}

-{% bubble Chiaki mgngrin %}
+{% bubble Chiaki mgn %}
-Hehe, that was a big yawn just now, Nito.
+Heheh, that was a big yawn just now, Nito.
 You can go ahead and sleep if you’re tired.

 Since it isn’t even 10 PM yet, and the rest of us are still awake, you may have to sleep with the lights still on.
 {% endbubble %}